 - Be made using an eligible repayment plan – Not all federal repayment plans can be used towards Public Service Loan Forgiveness.
 If you were on the IBR, PAYE, or 10-year standard repayment plan; it is eligible.
-Repayment plans like the extended repayment plan, or graduated repayment plan are not eligible.
+Repayment plans like the extended repayment plan or graduated repayment plan are not eligible.
 Even if you paid more than what you would have paid on IBR, the payment is not eligible.

 Is it too late to sign up?

 Not having a defined deadline is a good thing.
 However, because of the fine print associated with the program, many borrowers will find that their past public service efforts may not count.
-Public Service Loan Forgiveness is something that takes some planning in order to do it right.
+Public Service Loan Forgiveness is something that takes some planning to do it right.
 Some individuals may luck into having met the requirements, but this is likely a rare exception.
-As we have explained, the certified eligible payment is a strict standard and any requirement not met will mean that month’s payment does not count.
+As we have explained, the certified eligible payment is a strict standard, and any requirement not met will mean that month’s payment does not count.

 Keep an Eye on the News